elixir-error-tracker/error-tracker/guides/Getting Started.md

 **This guide requires you to have set up Ecto with PostgreSQL beforehand.**

-## Installing the ErrorTracking as a dependency
+## Installing the ErrorTracker as a dependency

 The first step to add ErrorTracker to your application is to declare the package as a dependency in your `mix.exs` file: